BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 		- Respec costs no money
 		- Legendary rarity color was changed to be a bit darker
 		- Vehicles now have 20% more health to compensate for the NE/Explosive/Slag changes
+		- You move twice as fast in FFYL compared to vanilla